jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 enter the data (Figure 39\).
-That leads to a frightening finding: The median time for users to fall for phishing emails is less than 60 seconds.Some good news is that, as an industry, we seem to be getting better with regard to phishing test reporting.
+That leads to a frightening finding: The median time for users to fall for phishing emails is less than 60 seconds.
+Some good news is that, as an industry, we seem to be getting better with regard to phishing test reporting.
 More than 20% of users identified and